TeachBooks/learn-programming/book/install/ide/vsc.md

 VSC refers to a Command Line Interface (CLI) with the term "Terminal."

 You can open a new Terminal with the menu bar at the top.
-Once a Terminal is active you can open additional Terminal instances, chossing amongst the various CLI's available on your computer.
+Once a Terminal is active you can open additional Terminal instances, choosing amongst the various CLI's available on your computer.
 It can be useful to have more than one CLI open at a time and keep them collected together with your project files!

-To have a specific CLI open by default when you open a Terminal in VSC, open the Command Palette (`CTRL+SHIFT+P`, `SHIFT+CMD+P`), select the option `Terminal: Select Defaulty Profile` and select your preferred CLI from the list.
+To have a specific CLI open by default when you open a Terminal in VSC, open the Command Palette (`CTRL+SHIFT+P`, `SHIFT+CMD+P`), select the option `Terminal: Select Default Profile` and select your preferred CLI from the list.

 ## Activating a Python Environment